-Stage: Total remaining:

-1. Full search results 26,600

-2. Duplicates removed 15,300

-3. Core search terms applied to Title and Abstract 7,100
+Stage: First review (2014/15): Total remaining: Update review (2021): Total new remaining 1.
+Full search results 26,600 62 2.
+Duplicates removed 15,300 0 3.
+Core search terms applied to Title and Abstract 7,100 62

-4. First sift to remove unsuitable material: 3,100

-Media items - e.g. TV / radio interviews and newspaper articles

-Conference notes

-Individual biographies

-Non-research material

-Items not relevant to careers

-Non-English language material

-5. First stage exclusion criteria applied to remove abstracts that were:Pre-2000 326

-Not focussed on the provision of careers guidance, information or advice

-Missing a methodology statement

-Not of direct relevance to any of the five research questions

-6. First stage coding applied to remaining abstracts covering: 326

-Method - qualitative / quantitative / mixed

-Country of study

-Research question(s) of relevance

-7. Second stage coding applied to abstract (where possible): 160

-Research design

-Target population

-Implementation of research design

-Quality of interpretation and conclusions

-Abstracts that, on further investigation, were deemed not to meet the quality criteria, were excluded at this stage.
+Stage: First review (2014/15): Total remaining: Update review (2021): Total new remaining 4.
+First sift to remove unsuitable material: Media items - e.g. TV / radio interviews and newspaper articles Conference notes Individual biographies Non-research material Items not relevant to careers Non-English language material 3,100 62 5.
+First stage exclusion criteria applied to remove abstracts that were: Pre-2000 Not focussed on the provision of careers guidance, information or advice Missing a methodology statement Not of direct relevance to any of the five research questions 326 50 6.
+First stage coding applied to remaining abstracts covering: Method - qualitative / quantitative / mixed Country of study Research question(s) of relevance 326 50 7.
+Second stage coding applied to abstract (where possible): Research design Target population Implementation of research design Quality of interpretation and conclusions Abstracts that, on further investigation, were deemed not to meet the quality criteria, were excluded at this stage.
+160 24

-Of the 160 abstracts remaining following completion of this systematic review and coding exercise, 29 were identified as appearing relevant to the question on customer satisfaction.
+In 2014/2015, of the 160 abstracts remaining following completion of this systematic review and coding exercise, 29 were identified as appearing relevant to the question on customer satisfaction.
+In 2021, a further 13 out of the 24 were selected for full review.
 The full-text copies of these papers were subject to a more in-depth review aimed at identifying the key emerging themes.
 At this stage, further studies were excluded from the review, as the full text revealed that they either reported on part of a study that was already included in the review or provided only weak, insecure or unsubstantiated findings.

 The bibliographies of the studies identified as being of particular relevance to the topic were then reviewed to identify any additional material (including articles published before the year 2000) that would be suitable for inclusion in the review.
-A total of 19 studies were drawn on in the development of this paper, references for which are provided in Annex B.
+A total of 19 studies were drawn on for the original paper, with a further four for the development of this paper, references for which are provided in Annex B.